-32 Best Things to do in Denver in Winter
+37 Best Things to Do in Denver in Winter

 As Denver business owners, we’re fortunate that even in the “slow season,” locals and tourists aren’t afraid to venture into the cold.
-From skiing to snowshoeing, dog sledding, and more, the mountains abound in outdoor recreation.
-There are plenty of things to do in Denver in winter, too, including museums, ice skating at Skyline Park, and hot chocolate at Union Station.
+There are plenty of things to do in Denver in winter, including museums, ice skating at Skyline Park, and hot chocolate at Union Station.
+Our guide also covers day trips to destinations that allow skiing, snowshoeing, and more outdoor activities.

 Guests enjoying a cheese taste on a Downtown Denver Food Tour